 All iPhones come with a technology called Core ML built right in, which allows us to write code that makes predictions about new data based on previous data it has seen.
 We’ll start with some raw data, give that to our Mac as training data, then use the results to build an app able to make accurate estimates about new data – all on device, and with complete privacy for users.

-The actual app we’re build is called BetterRest, and it’s designed to help coffee drinkers get a good night’s sleep by asking them three questions:
+The actual app we’re building is called BetterRest, and it’s designed to help coffee drinkers get a good night’s sleep by asking them three questions:

 Once we have those three values, we’ll feed them into Core ML to get a result telling us when they ought to go to bed.
 If you think about it, there are billions of possible answers – all the various wake times multiplied by all the number of sleep hours, multiplied again by the full range of coffee amounts.